Sigmmma/c20/src/content/general/tools/jointed-model-blender-toolset/readme.md

 The **Jointed Model Blender Toolset** is a set of add-ons for [Blender][] which allows the import and export of [JMS][] and [animation data][animation-data] (e.g. JMA) for both [Halo 1][h1] and [Halo 2][h2].

 # Installation
-To download the add-on from GitHub, choose _Download ZIP_ from the green _Code_ drop-down.
+To download the add-on from GitHub, press the _tags_ link next to the branch name on the top left.
+Switch to the release tab and download the latest release.
+The zip you want will be in the panel labeled _Assets_ and will start with the name _halo-asset-blender-toolset_.
 There are two ways to install this Plugin:

 ## Preferences menu
 1. From within Blender, select _Edit > Preferences_.